dontforgetbrett/dontforgetbrett.github.io/README.md

-# Don't Forget Brett

 > *This will be a project for Brett Daly's surviving family.
-I can only image how much his mother and brothers miss him.
-As well as all of the people that he knew before I met him.
-This project will slowly be wrangled together by the community of people that he touched in his final days.
-This project is for everyone mentioned, involved or who knew him and especially most of all, our dearly missed friend and cohort.*
+I can only image how much his mother and brothers miss him, as well as all of the people that he knew before I met him.
+This project will slowly be wrangled together by the community of people that he knew in his final days.
+This project is for everyone mentioned or who knew him and especially most of all, our dearly missed friend and cohort.*

 ---